Local COVID Resources

 Free At-Home and PCR COVID-19 Tests

-Every home in the country is eligible to order four free at-home rapid antigen COVID-19 tests from USPS.com.
-The tests are completely free and will usually ship in 7–12 days.
-There will be no shipping costs and you won’t need to enter a credit card number.
-There is a limit of one order per residential address.
-Order your tests now.
+Every home in the country is eligible to order a another round of four free at-home rapid antigen COVID-19 tests from USPS.com.
+The tests are completely free.
+Order your tests now

 Your health insurance company will pay you back for up to eight at-home tests per month for each person on the plan.
 Learn more about insurance reimbursement.